UBC-DSCI/dsci-100/FAQ.md

 # I'm going to be late / absent for a class!
 Who do I notify?

 I do not need to be informed when you'll be absent from a regular class.
-I understand that not everyone will be able to attend the lecture/tutorial sessions.
+I understand that, from time to time, you will not be able to attend the lecture/tutorial sessions.
 There are no marks assigned for attending class.
 I am hoping the flexibility of this course will allow you to access the learning materials wherever you are and whenever you need them.

-If you are going to be absent from a quiz, you need to fill out a self-declared concession form in a timely manner.
+If you are going to be absent from a quiz, you need to fill out a self-declared concession form in a timely manner prior to the quiz.
 See the course policies on the syllabus for details.

 # Do I satisfy the math requirement for this class?